increasingawareness/digitalsafety.tips/content/_index.md

 <a href="https://duckduckgo.com"><img src="/img/duckduckgo.svg" height="100" alt="duckduckgo"></a>

-You may want to uncheck "allow Chrome sign-in" in Chrome's settings if you're not on a Chromebook or if you don't want data to be synced with Google.
+If you're not on a Chromebook, or don't want data to be synced with Google, you may want to uncheck 'allow Chrome sign-in.'

 <br>